How To Prepare Kids For A Pending Divorce

 If there is simply no way for both parents to be present during the conversation, it’s critical that parents never use their child as a messenger or go-between.
 And that they repeat each other and that core message — separate, family, love — almost compulsively.
 It’s also important that when parents are explaining the decision in a one-on-one scenario that they leave out the gory details.
 A kid doesn’t need to know if someone cheated, or was dishonest or disastrous with money.

-“The thing is, as much as you may be upset and hate your soon to be ex-spouse, that person is still their parent,” Carroll explains.
-“Children love their parents, so to try and play favorites is not fair or good for the child.”
+“The thing is, as much as you may be upset and hate your soon-to-be ex-spouse, that person is still their parent,” Carroll explains.
+“Children love their parents, so trying to play favorites is not fair or good for the child.”

-Carroll explains that a parent holding their tongue about their ex-spouse is not for the benefit for the ex, but for the child.
+Carroll explains that a parent holding their tongue about their ex-spouse is not for the benefit of the ex, but for the child.
 The child should always be the motivating factor.

 “If the parent has a significant issue, the child will figure it out,” he says.
 “You telling them can often damage your relationship with them.”